AttackingOrDefending/lidraughts-bot/README.md

 2. In the `config.yml`, change the engine protocol to `homemade`
 3. Create a class in some file that extends `MinimalEngine` (in `strategies.py`).
     - Look at the `strategies.py` file to see some examples.
-    - If you don't know what to implement, look at the `EngineWrapper` or `UCIEngine` class.
+    - If you don't know what to implement, look at the `EngineWrapper` or `HubEngine` class.
         - You don't have to create your own engine, even though it's an "EngineWrapper" class.<br>
 The examples just implement `search`.
 4. In the `config.yml`, change the name from `engine_name` to the name of your class